gardener/cc-utils/doc/github_actions.rst

 .. note::
-   There are the following "autor-associations" a pullrequest author can have:
+   There are the following "author-associations" a pullrequest author can have:

    ======================= ===============================================================
    association             explanation